Skip to content

 DataFrame

-pd.DataFrame: A new DataFrame containing the transformed data with columns matching the output_schema.
+pd.DataFrame: A new DataFrame containing the transformed data with columns matching the output schema.

 Examples: